LLNL/Surfactant/README.md

 ## Plugins

 Surfactant supports using plugins to add additional features.
-For users, installing and enabling a plugin usually just involves doing a `pipx inject surfactant` when using pipx or `pip install` of the plugin if manually managing virtual environments.
+Users can install plugins with `surfactant plugin install` and disable or enable them with `surfactant plugin disable` and `surfactant plugin enable` respectively. `surfactant plugin install` detects the active virtual environment and runs the appropriate command i.e. `pipx` or `pip`.
+Alternatively, users can manually manage their environments with `pipx inject surfactant` when using pipx or `pip install`.

 Detailed information on configuration options for the plugin system and how to develop new plugins can be found [here](./docs/plugins.md).